0x00b1/0x00b1.github.io/_posts/2025-12-25-numerics-in-differentiable-programs.md

 # S_small_first= 0.0009765625      stop?
 False
 ```

-Both executions are “numerically reasonable,” but they do different things at the termination boundary.
+Both executions are "numerically reasonable," but they do different things at the termination boundary.
 In a solver, that translates into a different iteration count.
 In an unrolled solver, a different iteration count means a different executed program and, consequently, a potentially different gradient.

----
+{% include figures/reduction_order.html fig_id="red1" caption="Interactive demonstration of how accumulation order and precision affect the final sum.
+Try different orderings and precision modes to see how the same addends can produce different termination decisions." %}

-## Long-horizon sensitivity: integration, solves, and nonsmooth events
+## Wavejumper <a href="https://drexciya.bandcamp.com/album/black-sea-wavejumper" target="_blank" rel="noopener" class="track-link" title="Drexciya – Wavejumper"><svg viewBox="0 0 24 24"><path d="M8 5v14l11-7z"/></svg></a>

 At this point it is tempting to treat backend differences as the main story.
-They matter, but they are still secondary to the central amplifier in differentiable world models: long-horizon, stateful algorithms.
+They matter, but they are still secondary to the central amplifier in world models: long-horizon, stateful algorithms.

 Consider a parameterized discrete dynamical system